Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 ```
 plot(projectalpha, col = "maroon4", pch = 19, cex = 1.2)
 ```
-This plot shows that 3 ancestral populations is the optimal number.
+This plot shows that 3 ancestral populations is the optimal number, as that is the number of ancestral populations with the lowest cross-entropy value.
 Now you can work out the best run (i.e., replicate) for each of the tested K-values:
 ```
 best2 <- which.min(cross.entropy(projectalpha, K = 2))